 There are significant logistical restraints to farmers getting edible food off the farm.
 The cold chain supply is complicated, with multiple links from farmer to consumer and frequent gaps, while the journey is characterised by varying extreme temperatures, long distances, and human error.
-Australia loses 18-22% of total fruit and vegetable production due to poor cold chain infrastructure and education.
-This is an expensive loss, that greatly impacts the country's food security.
+NSW loses 22-27% of total fruit and vegetable production due to poor cold chain infrastructure and education.
+This is an expensive loss, that greatly impacts the state's food security.